SoaringGecko/RunJavaScriptOnKeyPress/README.md

 <p><a href="http://jsonkeypress.rf.gd/">JsOnKeyPress.rf.gd</a> redirects to the page used to generate the script</p>

 # All the letters
-If the code for every letter can be found <a href="https://soaringgecko.github.io/RunJavaScriptOnKeyPress/all-the-letters.html">here</a> (the page also runs the script)
+If you want, the code for every letter can be found <a href="https://soaringgecko.github.io/RunJavaScriptOnKeyPress/all-the-letters.html">here</a> (the page also runs the script)